Don't Let New York State Write Your LLC's Rules

 In the absence of a custom Operating Agreement, New York LLCs are governed by the states default laws.
-Unfortunately, these "one-size-fits-all" rules rarely fit actual partnerships, leading to expensive legal conflicts and operational nightmares.
+Unfortunately, these "one-size-fits-all" rules rarely fit actual LLC management needs, leading to expensive legal conflicts and operational nightmares.

 The Danger Zones